darcywjoseph/darcywjoseph.github.io/index.md

 - Constructed and implemented a Differential GNSS system in parallel with an Extended Kalman Filter to allow autonomous navigation for precision agriculture
 - Designed CANBus messaging system allowing peripheral sensors to communicate with a central processing unit.

 ---

 ## Honours + Awards

+*2024 Aisa-Pacific Microwave Conference (APMC) [Invited] - Terahertz Waves for Sensing Acoustic Vibrations.
+Harrison Lees, **Darcy Joseph**, Yuval Yarom, and Withawat Withayachumnankul

-Defence Industry Internship Program (DIIP) - scholarship award to high achieving students for placement within the Australian Defence Industry
+**Defence Industry Internship Program (DIIP)** - scholarship award to high achieving students for placement within the Australian Defence Industry

-University of Adelaide Principles Scholarship - awarded to the highest graduating ATAR attending UoA
+**University of Adelaide Principles Scholarship** - awarded to the highest graduating ATAR attending UoA

 ## Technical Skills